NIRSpec Fixed Slit Spectroscopy APT Template

 Following the selection of the Slit and Subarray, the user must select Dither Parameters for the observation.
 The Primary Dither Positions offered are NONE, 2, 3, or 5 positions.
 The Sub-Pixel Pattern options are NONE, SPECTRAL, SPATIAL, or BOTH as shown in Figure 5.
 These patterns are illustrated and fully explained in the article NIRSpec FS Dither and Nod Patterns.
 Dithering in the spatial and spectral directions can improve signal to noise and sampling of the PSF.
 Recommendations for dithering FS observations are given in the article on Dithering Recommended Strategies.

 Create an exposure configuration

-An exposure specification is created by using the 'ADD' button located beneath the Gratings/Filters area of section 4 of the FS Template, as shown in Figure 3.
-Each line in this field represents an exposure specification - a set of exposures acquired with the specified dither options.
+An exposure specification is created by using the Add button located beneath the Gratings/Filters dialog box in section 4 of the FS template, as shown in Figure 3.
+Each line in this field represents an exposure specification—a set of exposures acquired with the specified dither options.
 After adding a new row in the exposure specification table, the science exposure parameters can be specified from pull-down menus.
 The parameters to define for each row in this field are listed in Table 2.
 Several of the science parameters in the table are described more fully in the NIRSpec Detector Readout article.
-The Exposure Time Calculator (ETC) should be used to determine the best values of these parameters to optimize the signal-to-noise of your observation.
+The Exposure Time Calculator (ETC) should be used to determine the best values of these parameters to optimize the signal to noise of your observation.